maestroant/DemoReCapcha2/README.md

 2. We take the key we need from the html code
 3. We send a request to our server.
 We are waiting for the result
 4. We form a POST request with the result of the captcha.

+Result output.
+If we see "Verification Success...
+Hooray!" it means everything is ok! ;)